 Surveyor, who has traveled to Standing Rock, told Truthout that several activists involved with the bank action also staged a sit-in at city hall in Salt Lake City on Tuesday, aiming to pressure city officials to pass a resolution that would formally express the city’s support for the Standing Rock Sioux and their struggle against the pipeline.

-On Thursday, protesters in Austin, Texas, gathered outside the Texas Parks and Wildlife Headquarters to demand that Energy Transfer Partners CEO Kelcy Warren step down or be removed from the state’s Parks and Wildlife Commission.
-They cited Warren’s appointment by Gov. Greg Abbot as a conflict of interest.
+On Thursday, protesters in Austin, Texas, gathered outside the Texas Parks and Wildlife Headquarters to demand that Energy Transfer Partners CEO Kelcy Warren, who heads the company behind the pipeline, step down or be removed from the state’s Parks and Wildlife Commission.
+They cited Warren’s appointment by Gov. Greg Abbott as a conflict of interest.
 Warren gave more than $500,000 to Abbott during his gubernatorial campaign, and a combined $30,000 to Abbot’s 2006 and 2010 campaigns for state attorney general, according to the Texas Ethics Commission.

-The Austin rally also addressed the Houston-based Apache Corporation’s plans to drill for oil and gas around West Texas’ serene Balmorhea State Park and its well-known spring-fed pools.
+The Austin rally also addressed the Houston-based Apache Corporation’s plans to drill for oil and gas around West Texas’s serene Balmorhea State Park and its well-known spring-fed pools.